cognitedata/reveal/documentation/versioned_docs/version-4.x/api/classes/cognite_reveal.DefaultCameraManager.md

 Set this manager as active and enable controls.

 Should update CameraManager.enabled to reflect the state of the manager.
-Note that this is called automatically when a new CameraManager is set on the [Cognite3DViewer](cognite_reveal.Cognite3DViewer.md).
+Note that this is called automatically when a new CameraManager is set on the viewer.

 #### Parameters